Stephanie J. Andersen

 I believe in the power of stories to navigate, discover, create, inspire, and connect.

 Storyteller at Heart

 Stephanie J. Andersen teaches creative writing and composition at Reading Area Community College in Pennsylvania.
 In addition to being a writer of essays, fiction, and poetry, she is a breast-cancer survivor, runner, birdwatcher, and climate activist.
-She lives in Blandon, Pennsylvania with her husband, two daughters, two dogs, and bird.
+She lives in Blandon, Pennsylvania with her husband, daughters, dog, and birds.

 Her work is Notable in the 2009 and 2015 Best American Essays and has three times been nominated for Pushcart Prizes.
 Her words have appeared in Wilma!
 Women's Magazine; Brain, Child Magazine; Choice: True Stories of Birth, Contraception, Infertility, Adoption, Single Parenthood, & Abortion; Stoneboat Literary; The Washington Post, The Chicago Tribune, The Dallas Morning News, The Philadelphia Inquirer, Australia's Sydney Morning Herald, Hippocampus Magazine, Twist in Time Literary Magazine, The Sierra Club, Literary Mama, Under the Gum Tree, and Empty Mirror.

 "Stephanie Andersen’s nonfiction has everything I love about this genre: page-turning stories, thoughtful reflection, and unforgettable characters.
 She aims for the heart—and you feel it long after you finish the last sentence."

 Jay Varner, author of Nothing Left to Burn